PratikKamble99/python-interview-questions/begginner.md

 # Private, Protected, Public
 class Person:
     def __init__(self, name, age, salary):
-        self.name = name # public variable - can acces from anywhere and outside module self._age = age # protected variable - can acces from itself and derived class only and not outside module self.__salary = salary # private variable - can acces from in same class only
+        self.name = name # public variable - can acces from anywhere
+        self._age = age # protected variable - can acces from itself and derived class only self.__salary = salary # private variable - can acces from in same class only

 class Employee(Person):